 \section{Algorithms}

-In this section, we study algorithms for computing second-order cone representations of weighted geometric mean inequalities.
-Unlike the bivariate case treated in the previous section, computing optimal second-order cone representations for general weighted geometric mean inequalities seems a notoriously difficult problem.
-Therefore, we are mostly interested in efficient heuristic algorithms that can produce approximately optimal second-order cone representations.
+In this section, we study algorithms for computing simple second-order cone representations of weighted geometric mean inequalities.
+Unlike the bivariate case treated in the previous section, computing optimal simple second-order cone representations for general weighted geometric mean inequalities seems a notoriously difficult problem.
+Therefore, we are mostly interested in efficient heuristic algorithms that can produce approximately optimal simple second-order cone representations.
 We will propose two types of fast heuristic algorithms in Section~\ref{sec5:fh}, and then extend them to certain ``traversal-style'' algorithms in Section~\ref{sec5:ta}.
-For completeness and comparison, a brute force algorithm for computing optimal second-order cone representations is provided in Section~\ref{sec5:bf}.
+For completeness and comparison, a brute-force algorithm for computing optimal simple second-order cone representations is provided in Section~\ref{sec5:bf}.
 Finally, we evaluate all these algorithms via numerical experiments in Section~\ref{sec5:ne}.